 The view: Nature reserve as far as the eye can see.
 The craggy wall formed by the great Klammspitze peak is awe-inspiring by day and simply majestic when bathed in the evening light.

 Refreshments: In 1856 King Maximilian II commissioned the building of the “Brunnenkopfhäuser” cabins for his hunting trips.
 The upper hut is now a mountain chalet with a terrace.
 We recommend that you don’t indulge in the Heulikör (hay liqueur) made by Ettal monks until after you have conquered the wire cable.

 Tip: In summer, people here are seized by wanderlust – so get up early or tackle the peak on a weekday.
 The chalet offers 30 beds with pillows and woollen blankets for after-work trips.

 Also interesting: Are you interested in a guided tour through the Bavarian Alps?
-Explore the region around Bayrischzell on a panoramic hike in small groups or privately with your personal guide - train ride and lunch included!
+Explore the region around Bayrischzell on a panoramic hike with your personal guide - train ride and lunch included!